-A propulsive history chronicling the conception and creation of Disneyland, the masterpiece California theme park, as told like never before by popular historian Richard Snow.
+A propulsive and “entertaining” (The Wall Street Journal) history chronicling the conception and creation of the iconic Disneyland theme park, as told like never before by popular historian Richard Snow.

 One day in the early 1950s, Walt Disney stood looking over 240 acres of farmland in Anaheim, California, and imagined building a park where people “could live among Mickey Mouse and Snow White in a world still powered by steam and fire for a day or a week or (if the visitor is slightly mad) forever.”
 Despite his wealth and fame, exactly no one wanted Disney to build such a park.
 Not his brother Roy, who ran the company’s finances; not the bankers; and not his wife, Lillian.
 Amusement parks at that time, such as Coney Island, were a generally despised business, sagging and sordid remnants of bygone days.
 Disney was told that he would only be heading toward financial ruin.

 But Walt persevered, initially financing the park against his own life insurance policy and later with sponsorship from ABC and the sale of thousands and thousands of Davy Crockett coonskin caps.
 Disney assembled a talented team of engineers, architects, artists, animators, landscapers, and even a retired admiral to transform his ideas into a soaring yet soothing wonderland of a park.
 The catch was that they had only a year and a day in which to build it.